joshgoebel/dwell/README.markdown

 ###  dwell:linode:bootstrap

-1. Calls out to server:bootstrap show above
+1. Calls out to `dwell:server:bootstrap` show above
 2. Uses the DHCP IP assignment to configure a static IP and disable DHCP
 3. Sets up the hostname of the box from what was passed in HOSTS